JoeGIS/Location-Widget/README.md

 ### startup
 startup(): Start the widget.

-## Requirements
-* Notepad or HTML editor
-* A little background with JavaScript
-* Experience with the [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) would help.

 ## Issues
 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.

 ## Contributing
 Anyone and everyone is welcome to contribute.